-You’re going for it – you’ve finally booked your seven-night cruise, but you have no idea what you need to pack.
-Here’s what I suggest to pack for a cruise.
+You’re going for it – you’ve finally booked your much-anticipated seven-night cruise, but you have no idea what you need to pack.
+To help you decide, here’s an overview of what I suggest to pack for a seven-night cruise.

 One of my first rules to pack for a cruise is…

 A seven-day voyage is the perfect opportunity to practice how to travel light.
 Think about what you’d like to wear for three or four days, not seven.
 After all, it’s easy to give that favorite red top of yours a quick wash.
 Many ships offering self-service laundry facilities.

 All ocean cruise ships have a fee-based laundry service.
 Sometimes they’ll run laundry wash and dry promotions in the middle of your cruise.
 But really, who will notice if you wear the same top twice and you get to feel fabulous all over again?